 Dexamethasone Suppression Tests

-By Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP & Margo S. Tant BSc, DVM, DVSc
+By Malcolm Weir, DVM, MSc, MPH; Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP & Margo S. Tant BSc, DVM, DVSc

 What is the purpose of a dexamethasone suppression test?

-Two tests use dexamethasone (a synthetic cortisol) for diagnosing hyperadrenocorticism (Cushing's disease or Cushing's syndrome).
+Dexamethasone is a synthetic cortisol.
+Two tests use dexamethasone for diagnosing hyperadrenocorticism (Cushing's disease or Cushing's syndrome).
 They are the "low dose" and the "high dose" dexamethasone suppression tests.

-The low dose dexamethasone suppression test can be used to screen for the presence of Cushing's disease and in many cases, it will determine the type of Cushing's disease that is present.
+The purpose of the low dose dexamethasone suppression test is to screen for the presence of Cushing's disease and, in many cases, it determines the type of Cushing's disease that is present.

 What is the basis of the dexamethasone suppression tests?

 The two adrenal glands produce and store cortisol.
-Normally, cortisol is released from the adrenal glands in times of stress and prepares the body to respond rapidly and appropriately to the stress.
-With Cushing's disease, an excessive amount of cortisol is circulating all the time.
+Normally, cortisol is released from the adrenal glands in times of stress, and it prepares the body to respond rapidly and appropriately to the stress.
+With Cushing's disease, an excessive amount of cortisol circulates all the time.

 What sort of result will a dog with Cushing's disease have?

-With Cushing's disease, the negative feedback loop is diminished or lost.
-This is due to either excess secretion of ACTH by the pituitary gland because of a tumor, or due to excess production of cortisol by the adrenal glands, also often caused by a tumor.
+With Cushing's disease, the negative feedback loop is reduced or lost, due to excess secretion of ACTH by the pituitary gland because of a tumor, or due to excess production of cortisol by the adrenal glands, also often caused by a tumor.

-With the pituitary type of Cushing's disease, a small amount of cortisol production suppression in may occur in the 4- or 8-hour blood samples.
-This is because some of the natural negative feedback mechanism usually remains.
+With the pituitary type of Cushing's disease, a small amount of cortisol suppression may occur in the four hour or eight hour samples because some of the natural negative feedback mechanism remains.

-With Cushing's disease that is caused by adrenal disease, no reduction in blood cortisol concentrations will be noted in the 4- or 8-hour samples.
-This is because the negative feedback loop is completely lost.
+With Cushing's disease caused by adrenal disease, no reduction in blood cortisol concentrations will be noted in the four hour or eight hour samples because the negative feedback loop is completely lost.

 Will the low dose dexamethasone test always allow diagnosis of Cushing's disease?

-No, however, in most instances, the low dose dexamethasone suppression test will allow the diagnosis of Cushing's disease to be made and also gives an indication of the type of Cushing's disease (pituitary gland versus adrenal gland origin).
+In most instances, the low dose dexamethasone suppression test allows the diagnosis of Cushing's disease, but not always.
+This test also gives an indication of the type of Cushing's disease (pituitary gland versus adrenal gland origin).

 When may the high dose dexamethasone test be performed?

-Occasionally with the pituitary form of Cushing's disease, there is no suppression of the cortisol blood levels (because the negative feedback loop is more resistant to the effects of the synthetic cortisol).
-A higher dosage of dexamethasone (high dose dexamethasone suppression test) may therefore be required to overcome this resistance and demonstrate the negative feedback mechanism.
+Occasionally, with the pituitary form of Cushing's disease, the low dose dexamethasone test shows no suppression of blood cortisol levels, because the negative feedback loop is more resistant to the effects of the synthetic cortisol.
+In these cases, a higher dosage of dexamethasone may be required to overcome this resistance and demonstrate the negative feedback mechanism (high dose dexamethasone suppression test).

 Cushing's disease caused by an adrenal gland tumor is resistant to the effects of both low and high doses of dexamethasone.
-Therefore, failure of blood cortisol levels to decrease after using both the low and high doses of dexamethasone is supportive of an adrenal origin to the Cushing's disease.
+Therefore, failure of blood cortisol levels to decrease after using both the low and high doses of dexamethasone suggests an adrenal origin to the Cushing's disease.

-In summary, if your veterinarian observes a reduction in cortisol levels at 4 and/or 8 hours after either dose of dexamethasone, then a diagnosis of pituitary origin Cushing's disease is made.
-If the levels do not budge from the high values of the pre-injection sample, then the diagnosis is adrenal origin.
+In summary, if your veterinarian observes a reduction in cortisol levels four and/or eight hours after either dose of dexamethasone, then a diagnosis of pituitary origin Cushing's disease is made.
+If the levels do not budge from the high pre-injection sample, then the diagnosis is adrenal origin.

 Are there any other reasons why cortisol levels may fail to suppress?